WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

  * **Switching Diodes** - Extremely fast `Trr`, used for current switching.
  * **Rectifier/Power Diodes** - High current capacity, usually `1A` or more.
 Used for converting AC to DC and protection of circuits from power spikes.
- * **Schottky Diodes** - Have a very low voltage drop, so they can be used in a clever way to get to a digital `0`/`OFF`.
+ * **Schottky Barrier Diodes** - Have a very low voltage drop, so they can be used in a clever way to get to a digital `0`/`OFF`.
 Also very fast.
 Used for basic logic control.
  * **Zener Diodes** - Have a precise breakdown voltage.
 Typically used in a reverse bias configuration to provide a voltage reference.

 ## Switching Diodes

-[image of a switching diodes]
+[image of a switching diode]

 These are the most common type of diode.
 Typically, they have a `V`<sub>`f`</sub> (forward voltage) drop of `0.7v` and a low maximum current rating.
 The [1N4148](https://amzn.to/2OfaP2n) is a common signal diode with a `500mA` maximum forward current rating.